Developer Guide

 TagAdd command

-command allows a user to add a new tag to the tag list.
+The tagadd command allows a user to add a new tag to the tag list.
 The tag added will not have any contacts under it initially.

 - How is TagAddCommand executed